The L’Abominable Laboratory, detail

 This second session, collective in nature, presents different films made in L’Abominable by film-makers who set out from different languages and generations.
 In Una revuelta sin imágenes, Monsell reflects on feminist-perspective history through a little-known revolt, the Motín del Pan (Bread Riot), led by women and of which no image exists.

-Leonor Guerra, with her film Cactos and Florencia Alberti, with Daucus Buganvilia, delve deeper into the natural world from camera-less film and purely filmic time, where experimentation with the medium melds with another way of gazing.
+Leonor Castro, with her film Cactos and Florencia Alberti, with Daucus Buganvilia, delve deeper into the natural world from camera-less film and purely filmic time, where experimentation with the medium melds with another way of gazing.
 Finally, in La Bouche Camilo Restrepo articulates a lyrical and musical tragedy with classical roots and a contemporary perspective.
 A man, played by Guinean percussionist Mohamed “Diable Rouge” Bangoura, hears of the brutal death of his daughter, murdered by her husband, in a tragic story inspired by the life of the same protagonist.

 sábado 06 dic 2025 a las 19:00